giacomocamposampiero/seminar-contrastive-learning/README.md

 #### Alignment and Uniformity

-A more recent work from Tongzhou Wang and Phillip Isola backed contrastive learning with a new theoretical explanation.
-In their work, the two authors identify two novel properties and use them to explain the origin of good performances of this framework.
-These two properties are **alignment** and **uniformity**.
+A more recent work from Tongzhou Wang and Phillip Isola backed contrastive learning with new theoretical insights.
+In their work, the two authors started from the empirical observation that latent embeddings produced by normalized contrastive losses live in the unit sphere and from there identified two novel properties, **alignment** and **uniformity**.

 The first one, alignment, is rather straightforward and is derived directly by the initial intuition behind contrastive learning.
 It quantifies the noise-invariance property, and is defined as the expected distance between positive pairs.